Removal of Breast Implants – Explantation Surgery in Melbourne

-Breast implant removal or implant replacement involves complex Revision breast surgery techniques.
-It also requires collaborative decision making and an analysis of what techniques will provide the patient with the best Revision Surgery result.
+Breast implant removal surgery can involve complex Revision breast surgery techniques like Breast Lift or Fat Transfer to create a more pleasing result.
+It also requires collaborative decision making when choosing techniques to provide you with the best Revision Surgery result post-removal.

-Why do people want their breast implants removed or replaced?
+Why do people want their breast implants removed ?

-The top 3 reasons women choose to have their implants removed (or replaced with a different size) usually relates to:
+The top 3 reasons women choose to have their implants removed usually relates to:

 - BEING UNHAPPY with Breast Augmentation RESULTS